Moving to Mexico – Part 1

 Assuming you already have one of the above mentioned visas you are permitted to bring used household goods.
 Anything newer than 6 months old may be subject to import taxes.
 Household goods include things like furniture, clothing, appliances, artwork, books etc.

-(Goods you are not allowed to bring into Mexico)
+Prohibited Goods (Goods you are not allowed to bring to Mexico)

 There are many items you cannot bring into Mexico legally such as firearms, certain medicines, illegal drugs etc. You can read a full list of items and more information here.